Requirements analysis: Attempted solutions

 One attempted solution to communications problems has been to employ specialists in business or system analysis.

 Techniques introduced in the 1990s like prototyping, Unified Modeling Language (UML), use cases, and agile software development are also intended as solutions to problems encountered with previous methods.

-Also, a new class of application simulation or application definition tools have entered the market.
+Also, a new class of application simulation or application definition tools has entered the market.
 These tools are designed to bridge the communication gap between business users and the IT organization — and also to allow applications to be 'test marketed' before any code is produced.
 The best of these tools offer: